small-db/small-db/README.md

 and "dirty_pages")?
 "hold_pages" records all leaf pages that locked by the transaction, and "dirty_pages" records all pages that have been modified by the transaction.
 (In the current implementation, "hold_pages" is a subset of "dirty_pages".)

+(In InnoDB latch approach) What happens if a inner page is modified by another transaction, after the X-Latch is released by the current transaction?
+TODO